 UT Arlington offers the following programs and services for your safety and security.
-For more information or to schedule a program, visit uta.edu/police or contact the University’s crime prevention officer at 817-272-3902 or firstname.lastname@example.org.
+Unless otherwise indicated, more information about these programs can be found at uta.edu/police or by contacting the University’s crime prevention officer at 817-272-3902.

 Modeled after the nationwide Neighborhood Crime Watch, this program promotes on campus community awareness about crime and how to prevent and report it.